Essential Cost Containment Strategies for Employee Health Benefits

 How often should employers conduct a benefits cost analysis?

-A comprehensive benefits cost analysis should be performed at least annually, ideally 90 to 120 days before your plan renewal.
-This gives your consultant sufficient time to model alternative structures, negotiate with carriers, and implement changes before the new plan year.
-Employers with fully insured plans should also conduct mid-year reviews of utilization trends to proactively address emerging cost drivers.
+A comprehensive benefits cost analysis should be performed annually, ideally 90 to 120 days before plan renewal, allowing time for modeling, negotiation, and implementation.
+Mid-year reviews of utilization trends are also recommended for fully insured plans to address emerging cost drivers proactively.